 Also available via Amazon Kindle eBook download (ISBN: 978-0-9933796-1-1), priced £6.68 or enhanced Apple iBook (ISBN: 978-0-9933796-2-8), with additional sound clips and rare movie footage, priced £8.99.

-Written and researched by Philip Battle
+Written by Philip Battle

 Visit my Artists of The Paving Stone page on Facebook!